 |Clicks & Shares||Thursdays,

 It’s interesting to see that each social network has a different peak day and time; not everyone engages with all social networks at the same time.
 Common sense if you think about it.

 Tip: If you’re posting your content across social networks, maximize engagement by posting on the peak day and time of those networks.

 As much as data can be useful, don’t forget to think about the human aspect of sharing.
 Think about your own behaviors and habits on social networks.
 When are you most likely to share content and using what social media network?
 When do you have breaks at work?
 What social network do you find yourself scrolling through when watching TV at night?
 Chances are, your audience’s behaviors may not be that far off from yours.

 This is only the beginning of what AddThis can do to help you reach your audience.
-Contact AddThis to learn more about what we can do for you!
+Ready to see what AddThis can do for your site?